Strasburg stars as Nats rout Astros 12-3 for 2-0 Series lead

 Verlander led the majors with 21 wins this season and struck out a career-high 300 to reach 3,000 in his career.
 He has a World Series ring, MVP and Cy Award trophies, and three no-hitters on his resume.

-He struck out six to become the career leader in postseason Ks with 202 — another impressive statistic on a stellar resume that is still missing that elusive World Series win.
+He struck out six to become the career leader in postseason Ks with 202 — another impressive statistic on a stellar resume that's still missing that elusive World Series win.

 Their dominance against Houston's best pitchers turned the underdog Nationals into heavy favorites to win the title.
 Only three of the previous 25 teams to lose the first two games at home under the 2-3-2 format have come back to win the Series.
 No one has done it since the 1996 New York Yankees.

+"We have a really good team," manager AJ Hinch said.
+"Clearly, the Nats have outplayed us — bottom line.
+They came into our building and played two really good games.
+We're going to have to try to sleep off the latter third of this game."

 Things went wrong immediately for Verlander when he walked leadoff man Trea Turner on four pitches.
-Eaton, who homered in the eighth, singled before Anthony Rendon, the Houston native who said he'd certainly have 100 friends and family members at Minute Maid Park for each game, knocked a ball off the wall in left field for a double that put the Nationals up 2-0.
+Eaton, who homered in the eighth, singled before Rendon, the Houston native who said he'd certainly have 100 friends and family members at Minute Maid Park for each game, knocked a ball off the wall in left field to put the Nationals up 2-0.

+"This is my city.
+I love Houston," Rendon said.
+"We were going to try to just steal one game and we just happened to steal two, and we've got to take care of business at home."

 Michael Brantley singled with two outs in the bottom of the first before Bregman's homer to left tied it.
 After hitting .167 with no homers in the ALCS and struggling in the opener of this series, Bregman took a second to admire his homer before nonchalantly tossing his bat and trotting to first.